MicrosoftDocs/bot-docs/articles/bot-framework-azure-form-bot.md

 [!code-csharp[Create form](../includes/code/azure-form-bot.cs#createForm)]

-The following code shows the `BasicForm` object that defines the form.
+The `BasicForm` object defines the form.
 The `public` properties define the questions to ask.
 The `Prompt` property attribute contains the prompt text that’s shown to the user.
 Anything within curly brackets ({}) are substitution characters.
 For example, {&} tells the form to use the property’s name in the prompt.
 If the property’s data type is an enumeration, {||} tells the form to display the enumeration’s values as the list of possible values that the user can choose from.
 For example, the data type for the `Color` property is `ColorOptions`.
 When the form asks the user for their favorite car color, the form will display **1.
 Red**, **2.
 White**, and **3.
 Blue** as possible values.
 For more information about substitution strings, see <a href="https://docs.botframework.com/en-us/csharp/builder/sdkreference/forms.html#patterns" target="_blank">Pattern Language</a>.

 [!code-csharp[Ask form questions](../includes/code/azure-form-bot.cs#askQuestions)]